Copyright © Hana Priest

 First Aid For Burns

-Copyright © 2004 by Lightening
+Copyright © Doc Lightening

-the three main classes of heat burns and the appropriate first aid for
+Of all the injuries that fire performers accumulate, burns are probably the most common.
+This article aims to teach performers how to identify the three main classes of heat burns and the appropriate first aid for each class.

 Classes of burns